List of 101 Dalmatian Street characters: Animals

+Fergus

-Fergus (voiced by Conor MacNeill) is a sneaky and cunning red fox, and Dylan's best friend.
-Fergus originated from Ireland.
+Fergus (voiced by Conor MacNeill) is a sneaky and cunning red fox and Dylan's best friend, who originated from Ireland.
 Although it is not said where in Ireland he is from, it is believed that he came from Northern Ireland due to his Ulster accent.

+Sid

 Sid (voiced by Doc Brown) is a cheeky trickster squirrel who is obsessed with nuts.
 He lives in the forest with Fergus and Big Fee.

+Big Fee

 Big Fee (voiced by Aimee-Ffion Edwards) is a gothic rat who hangs out with Sid and Fergus.

+Portia

-Portia Poodle (voiced by Paloma Faith) is the coolest poodle pup in Camden Town.
+Portia (voiced by Paloma Faith) is the coolest poodle pup in Camden Town.
 She is dark, intense, and has lots of attitude.
-Portia Poodle is Dylan's former girlfriend, though Dylan still loves her.
+She is also Dylan's former girlfriend, though Dylan still loves her.

+Spencer

-Spencer Sausage Dog (voiced by Doc Brown) is a snarky and snooty dachshund who is Portia's sidekick and close friend.
+Spencer (voiced by Doc Brown) is a snarky and snooty dachshund who is Portia's sidekick and close friend.

+Pearl

-Pearl (voiced by Tameka Empson) is a female police horse who takes her job as a police horse seriously.
+Pearl (voiced by Tameka Empson) is a female police horse who takes her job very seriously.

+Prunella

-Prunella Pug (voiced by Bethan Wright) is a tan pug who wears a black collar with a pink flower on it.
+Prunella (voiced by Bethan Wright) is a tan pug who wears a black collar with a pink flower on it.
 She is one of Clarissa's sidekicks and close friends.

+Constantin

 Constantin (voiced by Rufus Jones) is a cat that lives next door to the Dalmatians.
 He teaches yoga and is Deepak's mentor.

+Hansel

-Hansel (voiced by Rasmus Hardiker) is a handsome Siberian Husky who is Dolly's love interest.
+Hansel (voiced by Rasmus Hardiker) is a handsome Polish-accented Siberian Husky who is Dolly's love interest.
 He loves poems and yoga.

-He speaks with a Polish accent.
+Roxy

 Roxy (voiced by Akiya Henry) is a large Rottweiler who is Dolly's best friend.
 Despite her intimidating size, she is actually very kind.
 She has a crush on Dylan, but Dylan rejects her.

+Arabella

 Arabella (voiced by Aimee-Ffion Edwards) is a Lhasa Apso and one of Clarissa's sidekicks and close friends.

+Snowball

 Snowball (voiced by Daniela Denby-Ashe) is a Pomeranian that is a friend of Dolly and Roxy.
 She speaks with a Slavic accent (in the short Disco Pups, she used the word nie; in Polish and Slovakian this means no).

+Spike

-Spike (voiced by Olly Murs) is a young Dobermann from the countryside who loves to swing.
-Dolly has a crush on him.
+Spike (voiced by Olly Murs) is a young Dobermann that Dolly fell in love with during the family's holiday to Cornwall in "A Summer to Remember".

+Summer

-Summer (voiced by Aimee-Ffion Edwards) is a young Border Collie from Cornwall.
-She is Dylan's love interest.
+Summer (voiced by Aimee-Ffion Edwards) is a young Border Collie that Dylan fell in love with during the family's holiday to Cornwall in "A Summer to Remember".

 Humans

+Mr. Frizzy

 Mr. Fuzzy (voiced by Matt Wilkinson) is a clumsy and easygoing man who lives in London who was brought to the 101 Dalmatian Street house by Dizzy and Dee Dee as Dylan's pet.
 He was supposed to help the dogs in cleaning the house, but eventually the Dalmatians decided that they could not keep him.
 Later, he met a girl and fell in love with her; now he sometimes appears as a minor or background character.